denyncrawford/barcode-scanner/README.md

 As I said before, some devices allow code prefixing functions and you can use it to scope the NBS events.

-To do this, you have to prefix your device with your choosen device ID string and then specify it at `options.devicePrefix`.
+To do this, you have to prefix your device with your chosen device ID string and then specify it at `options.devicePrefix`.

 > **Note**: NBS doesn't prefix your device, you must use one that does.
 Please read your device user guide.